 (2) Baby walker--A baby walker allows an infant to sit inside the walker equipped with rollers or wheels and move across the floor.

 (3) Bouncer seat--A stationary seat designed to provide gentle rocking or bouncing motion by an infant's movement or by battery-operated movement.
 This type of equipment is designed for an infant's use from birth until the child can sit up unassisted.

+(4) Restrictive device--Equipment that places the body of an infant in a position that may restrict airflow or cause strangulation; usually, the infant is placed in a semi-seated position.
+Examples of restrictive devices are car seats, swings, bouncy seats, and highchairs.

 TITLE 26 HEALTH AND HUMAN SERVICES